khulnasoft/StartGPT-Cookbook/README.md

 > ✨ Navigate at [cookbook.khulnasoft.com](https://cookbook.khulnasoft.com)

-Example code and guides for accomplishing common tasks with the [OpenAI API](https://platform.khulnasoft.com/docs/introduction).
-To run these examples, you'll need an OpenAI account and associated API key ([create a free account here](https://beta.khulnasoft.com/signup)).
+Example code and guides for accomplishing common tasks with the [StartGpt API](https://platform.khulnasoft.com/docs/introduction).
+To run these examples, you'll need an StartGpt account and associated API key ([create a free account here](https://beta.khulnasoft.com/signup)).

 Most code examples are written in Python, though the concepts can be applied in any language.